2019 Large Grants Programme – A specialist medical condition

 2018: Community Cohesion in Yorkshire in the lead-up to Brexit

 In January 2018 Paristamen invited bids for a single grant of £20,000 to a charity able to lead a significant project under the umbrella heading of Community Cohesion in Yorkshire in the lead-up to Brexit.
-We said that the project should be delivered in the year 2018/19, leading to a high profile conclusion on or shortly before 29 March 2019 when the UK is scheduled to leave the European Union under the Article 50 process.
-For the invitation to bid (now closed) please click here.
+We said that the project should be delivered in the year 2018/19, leading to a high profile conclusion on or shortly before 29 March 2019 when the UK was expected to leave the European Union under the Article 50 process.

 We received a number of bids, and following careful evaluation and further discussions the grant was awarded (in three instalments) to the Bradford-based charity Artworks Creative Communities (ACC) for a project to make a documentary film including interviews and discussions across the Yorkshire region, seeking to bring together those on different sides of the debates around Brexit in sessions described as “Brexit cafes”.
-The project uses volunteers teams to undertake the filming, under the supervision of Camershy CIC.
-The project, entitled EUBahGum, has its own website – the film will be officially launched on 21 March 2019 and will be widely screened in the days leading up to the scheduled withdrawal of the UK from membership of the EU on 29 March 2019.
+The project, entitled EU Bah Gum! has its own website: it used volunteers teams to undertake the filming, under the supervision of Camershy CIC.
+The film was officially launched at an event in Bradford on 21 March 2019 and received coverage on BBC television and a wide range of media.

 2017: Conflict Resolution and the Refugee Crisis: Paristamen awards £20,000 grant to CAFOD for work in South Sudan

 For our 2017 large grants programme we invited bids for a single grant of £20,000 for a project in the field of Conflict Resolution and the Refugee Crisis.
-For the invitation to bid (now closed) please click here (PDF 4 pages).
 We indicated that the trustees were looking to support a charity with a strong track record of international work in a country or countries experiencing major conflicts, where the impact of that conflict is so serious that significant numbers are forced to flee as refugees.

 Ten applications were received: in terms of the regions, one application was for work in Yemen, one in Iraq, two in Syria, two in Lebanon (working with Syrian refugees), one in Northern Uganda, one in DRC, one in Palestine,and one in South Sudan (as awarded).
 These were carefully reviewed by all three trustees.
 In March 2017 the trustees announced that the grant had been awarded to CAFOD for a short term project working with refugees (especially girls and women) in South Sudan.